-1. Employee remuneration up to and including heads of service

-- 1.1 Employees up to and including head of service grades are subject to the NJC for local government services national agreement on pay and conditions of service.
+- 1. Employee remuneration up to and including heads of service - 1.1 Employees up to and including head of service grades are subject to the National Joint Council (NJC) for local government services national agreement on pay and conditions of service.
 These are supplemented by locally agreed collective agreements reached with trade unions recognised by the council. - 1.2 The current pay structure was introduced on 1 October 2011 following a review of pay and grading under the national single status agreement and to meet the requirements of equal pay legislation.
-Executive approved the pay structure on 22 July 2009. - Cost of living pay increases are made in line with NJC national negotiations.
-No national pay increase has been applied since 1 April 2009

-1.4 The council uses a pay structure commencing at spinal column point (scp) 12 up to scp 65.
-SCP's 12 to 49 reflect the NJC national pay points, scp's 50 to 65 are locally agreed pay points.
+Executive approved the pay structure on 22 July 2009. - 1.3 Cost of living pay increases are made in line with NJC national negotiations.
+No national pay increase has been applied since 1 April 2009. - 1.4 The council uses a pay structure commencing at spinal column point (SCP) 12 up to SCP 65.
+SCP'S 12 to 49 reflect the NJC national pay points, SCP'S 50 to 65 are locally agreed pay points.

 There are 14 grades within the pay structure.
 Each grade has 4 incremental points, with the exception of Grade 1 and grade 14, which contain 3 incremental points.
 Grade 1 is the lowest grade and Grade 14 is the highest of these pay grades.
+Grade 14 applies to head of service posts.